Skoparov/pack_alg/README.md

 template<typename pack, template<typename> class predicate>
 using filter_t = typename filter<pack, predicate>::type;
 ```
-Creates a pack that holds only those original types that fit the predicate.
+Creates a pack comprised of the original types that satisfy the predicate's condition.

 ####  concat
 ```